olivvybee/livasch.com/posts/2020-09-06-on-to-the-next-js-thing.md

 title: On to the Next(.js) Thing
 date: 2020-09-06T12:53:36.479Z
 ---
+For my first post in almost two years, and to go along with the redesign I've just rolled out, here's the story of why and how I rebuilt this site from scratch on an entirely new technology stack. <!-- more -->

+## The bad times

 For nearly seven years, this site was hosted on [Github Pages](https://pages.github.com/).
 There are many benefits to that, the main one being that it's totally free to use.
 It also means all the content is stored as plain text files, rather than being in a database somewhere, and by the nature of git, the version history is baked right in.

 However, I had one major problem with it: editing content required checking out the repository, manually adding a markdown file with the right name and the right metadata at the top, and committing it back to git to wait for it to be processed and published.
 It's an extremely cumbersome process, and I would usually have to copy an existing file and edit the metadata, because I could never remember the format.